 Mgbemena also obtained a masters degree from the Syracuse University in New York as well as a doctorate from the Texas Southern University in Houston, U.S.

 After his teaching stint at UNN, he joined NAN as senior editor when NAN was established by the Federal Government in 1978.

 Mgbemena was one of the `original nine editors,’ employed at the take-off of NAN.
 They are Olufemi Adefela, Nwabu Mgbemena, Sani Sambo, Wada Maida, Dave Igiewe, Godwin Omole, Toye Olofintuyi, Willie Bozimo and Chukwura Ezebube.

 Expressing his grief over the passing of his bosom friend, Idigo said that Magbemena’s era at NAN marked a foray into rural reporting at NAN, with the opening of district offices at Ile-Ife and Nsukka to boost grassroots coverage.

 Idigo recalled that Mgbemena was at one time, chairman of a pool of news agencies in West Africa with headquarters in Cotonou, Benin Republic, through which regional news agency journalism was developed in the sub-region.

 He also recalled that Mgbemena served as one of the advisers on media and communication to Chief Jim Nwobodo, during his tenure as the Governor of old Anambra State.

-Similarly, Malam Wada Maida, a former NAN Managing Director, who took over from Mgbemena, described Mgbemena as a good administrator, who carried his colleagues along in taking major decisions.
+Similarly, Malam Wada Maida, a former NAN Managing Director, who took over office from Mgbemena, described Mgbemena as a good administrator, who carried his colleagues along in taking major decisions.